jameshfisher/jameshfisher.com/_posts/2017-10-27-forward-secrecy-with-hash-ratchets.md

 but the structure is exactly that of a pseudo-random number generator.
 The "chain key" is the PRNG state.
 The "message key" is the random number output, to be used as a one-time key.

+HMAC is usually a way to sign data:
+`signature = HMAC-SHA256(secret, plaintext)`.
+In this terminology, the `Message Key` is the signature resulting from signing the message `0x01` with the secret `Chain Key`.
+But this is misleading.
+WhatsApp is using the `HMAC-SHA256` function for a different purpose: a hash function with two inputs.
+I believe that instead of `HMAC-SHA256(Chain Key, 0x01)` they could have used something like `SHA256(Chain Key + 0x01)`.